Back

 Maloja is also connected to the entire network of cycle paths in the Upper Engadine and is the starting point of the famous Inn Cycle Path, which runs from Maloja through various regions of Switzerland to Passau in Germany.

-Maloja - in winter
+Maloja - in Winter

 The starting point for the Engadin Skimarathon, Maloja is a Mecca for cross-country skiers.
 For families, the Pony Lift and the new Snowtubing facility provide safe fun.
 Children can ride down the slope in snow tubes, wearing helmets.
 The Aela ski area, which is sunny all winter long, offers slopes for young and old alike.